Bijesse/facebook_wall/README.md

 ##Before Class

 ### Prerequisites
-Students should only start this project after they have completed the other lessons in the unit.
+Students should only start this project after they have completed the other lessons and projectsin the unit.

 ### Starter code